rollingCheeseWheel/jsmacros-intellisense/README.md

 # JsMacros Intellisense

 A Visual Studio Code extension that adds type hints for [JsMacros](https://github.com/JsMacros/JsMacros) JavaScript macros.
+This extension is not affiliated with JsMacros.

+## Installation

+* Install the extension from the [VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=rollingcheesewheel.jsmacros-intellisense)
+* Use the `.vsix` installer from a release

 ## Features